A guide to industrial designs

 If you prepare your application properly, the registration should happen fairly quickly as long as your design is found to be original.
 If your application is not complete or if changes are needed, the process will take longer.
 To shorten the time to registration, you should reply to office reports as quickly as you can.

-Your industrial design registration lasts for 10 years, beginning on the date of registration.
+Your industrial design registration can last up to 15 years, beginning on the date of registration.
 You must pay a maintenance fee before five years and six months after your registration date or your protection will end.

 What to consider before filing an application